Weavers | Weavings | Wool | Wool Buy | About Churro | Jewelry | Pottery | Clothing | Baskets | Combs,Pipes & Firestarters |HerbsWerk| Home

 Handmade from local clay and fired in the same open pit firing technique as Dine' (Navajo) traditional pottery, these clay pipes are used by the Dine' to ceremonially smoke indigenous tobacco, which grows wild in the mountains.
 No two are exactly alike.
 Each one is hand-formed and has unique"fire clouds" that color them through contact with the burning coals.

-JUNE 2006: From Betty Nez, of Coal Mine Mesa, these five beautifully made pinyon-pitch covered traditional pipes are 3- to 4 in. long, and $25 each (plus shipping); three are still in stock
+JUNE 2006: From Betty Nez, of Coal Mine Mesa, these five beautifully made pinyon-pitch covered traditional pipes are 3- to 4 in. long, and $25 each (plus shipping); TWO are still in stock.

 The two larger ones are 5 and 5.5 inches long, $35 each.
 SOLD OUT